mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/markup.md

 title: "Markup"
 ---

-Markup is a special kind of component in the UI Library that is used for adding annotations, comments, and explanatory notes.
+Markup is a special kind of component type in the UI Library that is used for adding annotations, comments, and explanatory notes.

 Commonly used Markup items include: Arrow / Line, Callout, Sticky Note, Red X, and Curly Braces.
 The screenshot below shows the Markup button panel selected in the UI Library, and markup items on the page.